 Other collegiate programs in the state are the Kansas State Wildcats and the Pittsburg State Gorillas.

 Top Online Sportsbooks for Betting in Kansas

 If you’re looking to bet on sports in Kansas, we’ve established that you need to sign up for an online sportsbook.
-We wanted to take some of the research work out for you because you really do need to do your research because each sportsbook has different rules, policies, and options.
+We wanted to take some of the research work out for you because you really need to research because each sportsbook has different rules, policies, and options.

-We have developed certain criteria that we feel are important: deposit options, mobile-friendliness, bonuses, cashout options, and odds selection.
+Our team has developed specific criteria that we feel are important: deposit options, mobile-friendliness, bonuses, cashout options, and odds selection.
 We assess each book and have picked a list of a few of the top sportsbooks in the United States.
 Check out the reviews and pick the right sportsbook for your needs.